 Ray tracing is a lighting technique that brings an extra level of realism to games.
 It emulates the way light reflects and refracts in the real world, providing a more believable environment than what’s typically seen using the static lighting in more traditional games.
+But what is ray tracing, exactly?
+And more importantly, how does it work?

 A good graphics card can use ray tracing to enhance immersion, but not all GPUs can handle this technique.
 Read on to decide if ray tracing is essential to your gaming experience and if it justifies spending hundreds on an upgraded GPU.